 '''

-int LoaderCheckUnresolved(int delayflag)
+int LoaderCheckUnresolved(int dummy)

 '''

 This function checks for unresolved symbols.
-It generates warnings for unresolved symbols that have not been registered with LoaderRefSym-Lists(), and maps them to a dummy function.
-This behaviour may change in future.
+It generates warnings for unresolved symbols that have not been registered with LoaderRefSym-Lists().
+All such symbols are automatically mapped to a dummy function.
 If unresolved symbols are found that have been registered with LoaderReqSymLists() or LoaderReqSymbols() then this function returns a non-zero value.
 If none of these symbols are unresolved the return value is zero, indicating success.